Users, Groups, Roles and Privileges

 Groups cannot be members of groups; only users can be a member of a group.

-Now, in the usual case, in real world systems, you find many users need the same set of privileges - maybe there are many BI developers, or a number of cluster admin, or what-have-you; there are distinct sets of users which are identical in the privileges they need.
+In the usual case, in real world systems, you find many users need the same set of privileges - maybe there are many BI developers, or a number of cluster admin, or what-have-you; there are distinct sets of users which are identical in the privileges they need.

 Standard best practise is to never grant privileges to users, as this ends up being high maintenance and error prone (particularly so prior to the capability to see the privileges granted to any given user or group), but instead to create one group per distinct set of users, grant those groups the privileges needed by their set of users, and add or remove users to and from groups, in accordance to the work the users are doing.